-How To Target Optins To URLs With Query Strings (UTM Parameters)
+Display WordPress Optin & Message To URLs With Query Strings (UTM Parameters)

-What is a query string
+What is a Query String?

 For example, in the following URL: